- As low as $381/Night

 Summary:

-No detail was overlooked in the remodel of this historic home in Charleston's Cannonborough neighborhood, featuring gorgeously restored cypress wall panelling, a bespoke-kitchenette with high-end finishes, French Baroque inspired-tin ceiling paneling, and exquitie bath finishes including reclaimed 1854 Vermont roofing slate from the home and a polished nickel British high-tank water closet.
+No detail was overlooked in the remodel of this historic home in Charleston's Cannonborough neighborhood, featuring delightfully restored cypress wall panelling, a bespoke-kitchenette with high-end finishes, French Baroque inspired-tin ceiling paneling, and exquitie bath finishes including reclaimed 1854 Vermont roofing slate from the home and a polished nickel British high-tank water closet.

 The Space: